kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/0.11.0/2012-01-01-express-setup.md

 {% endhighlight %}
 </div>

-After BentoBox starts, it displays ports you need to complete this tutorial.
-In addition, it will be useful to know the address of the MapReduce JobTracker web app ([http://localhost:50030](http://localhost:50030) by default) while working through this tutorial.
+After BentoBox starts, it displays a list of useful ports for cluster webapps and services.
+The MapReduce JobTracker webapp ([http://localhost:50030](http://localhost:50030) in particular will be useful for this tutorial.

-*  If you are running Kiji without a BentoBox, there are a few things you'll need to do to make sure your environment will behave the same way as a BentoBox:
+-  If you are running Kiji without a BentoBox, there are a few things you'll need to do to make sure your environment behaves the same way as a BentoBox:

 <div id="accordion-container">